suncoast-devs/handbook/lessons/algorithms-day-two/lecture.md

 ---

-# [fit] So how do we learn and practice?
+# [fit] So, how do we learn and practice?

     Use precise language

     Break problems into smaller pieces

-    Learn common problem solving approaches
+    Learn common problem-solving approaches

     Practice, practice, practice ... and more practice.